minus34/gnaf-loader/README.md

 primary and foreign keys set.
 * `--raw-unlogged` creates unlogged raw GNAF tables, speeding up the import.
 Defaults to off.
 Only specify this option if you don't care about the raw data tables after the import - they will be lost if the server crashes!
 * `--max-processes` specifies the maximum number of parallel processes to use for the data load.
 Set this to the number of cores on the Postgres server minus 2, but limit to 12 if 16+ cores - there is minimal benefit beyond 12.
 Defaults to 6.
+* `--boundary-tag` tags all addresses with admin boundary IDs for creating aggregates and choropleth maps.

 ### Example Command Line Arguments
 * Local Postgres server: `python load-gnaf.py --gnaf-tables-path="C:\temp\psma_201602\G-NAF" --admin-bdys-path="C:\temp\psma_201602\Administrative Boundaries"` Loads the GNAF tables to a Postgres server running locally.
 GNAF archives have been extracted to the folder `C:\temp\psma_201602\G-NAF`, and admin boundaries have been extracted to the `C:\temp\psma_201602\Administrative Boundaries` folder.
 * Remote Postgres server: `python load-gnaf.py --gnaf-tables-path="\\svr\shared\gnaf" --local-server-dir="f:\shared\gnaf" --admin-bdys-path="c:\temp\unzipped\AdminBounds_ESRI"` Loads the GNAF tables which have been extracted to the shared folder `\\svr\shared\gnaf`.
 This shared folder corresponds to the local `f:\shared\gnaf` folder on the Postgres server.
 Admin boundaries have been extracted to the `c:\temp\unzipped\AdminBounds_ESRI` folder.
 * Loading only selected states: `python load-gnaf.py --states VIC TAS NT ...` Loads only the data for Victoria, Tasmania and Northern Territory

 ### Advanced
 You can load the Admin Boundaries without GNAF.
-To do this: comment out steps 1 and 3 in def main.
+To do this: comment out steps 1, 3 & 4 in def main.

 Note: you can't load GNAF without the Admin Bdys due to dependencies required to split Melbourne and to fix non-boundary locality_pids on addresses.